 Director, Critical Care Medicine Fellowship Program

-- Extensive didactic schedule with half day per week of protected academic time
+- Extensive didactic schedule with half-day of protected academic time every week

 - All fellows are certified in Fundamentals of Critical Care support

 - All fellows are ATLS certified by the end of the fellowship year

 All application materials must be sent directly to the San Francisco Match.